ChiragB254/ContextualAI/RAGs/RAG_pipline_fundamentals/README.md

 pip install -r requirements.txt
 ```

-Don't forget to create a `.env` file based on `.env.example` for storing API keys and config values.
+Don't forget to create a `.env` file based on `.env.example` to store API keys and config values.

 ---